 Custodial Credit Risk.
 The Corporation does not have a custodial credit risk policy.
 This is the risk that the Government will not be able to recover the value of its investments that are in the possession of an outside party.
-At September 30, 2015, all investments of the Corporation were held in the name of The Bank of New York Trust Company, N.A. as Trustee for the Corporation.
-The security underlying the repurchase agreement to resell, which consists of a Federal National Mortgage Association Discount Note, is held by the Custodian in its own name for the benefit of the trustee.
+At September 30, 2016, all investments of the Corporation were held in the name of The Bank of New York Trust Company, N.A. as Trustee for the Corporation.